werner33/AdvancedBasicsForWeb/TestingAnAsyncrounousComponent.md

   }
 ```

 We need to check that once the call is returned, the button text is back to 'Load Cat Fact' and then fact itself has changed.
-We will use a new Jest method called `queryByTestId` and `queryByText` to do this.
-Using `queryBy` tells our test to look for something and to remain looking for it for up to 4 seconds.
+We will use a new Jest method called `findByTestId` and `findByText` to do this.
+Using `findBy` tells our test to look for something and to remain looking for it for up to 4 seconds.
 If it is not found after 4 seconds, the test will fail.
 Otherwise the test will pass.
 Under any normal circumstances, our API should return the expected result in less than 4 seconds.

 Let's start by writing the test for the button text returning to 'Load Cat Fact'.
 Note that because we are testing asynchronous behavior, we need to preface our callback with the `async` keyword.
+When we use the `findByText` query we will use the corresponding `await` keyword.

 ``` javascript
   ...